 I have baseball to thank for becoming a feminist at age 6.
 My family had moved to Kansas City just a year before because my dad got a job at Marion Labs.
 Ewing Kauffman, the owner of his new company, also happened to own the Royals.
-Employees of Marion Labs got a lot of free and discounted tickets, we went to a lot of Royals games during the George Brett era.
+Since employees of Marion Labs got a lot of free and discounted tickets, we went to a lot of Royals games during the George Brett era.
 I had just finished my own first season on a softball team when the Royals made it to the World Series against the Cardinals during the fall of first grade.
 “The I-70 Series,” they called it.

 The Royals lost the first three games but made a miraculous comeback.
 My dad got two tickets to Game 6 and was going to take my older brother.
 I asked my mom why he was taking him and not me.
 “He’s a boy,” she explained, which infuriated me.